 Beat the soft butter together with the honey.
 Whisk until it is airy.
-Whisk in the eggs, one by one, and then add the water and lemon peel.
+Whisk in the eggs, one by one, and then add the water and lemon zest.

 In another bowl, mix the dry ingredients: the flour (rye and wheat), baking powder and spices.
 Sieve the mixture into the wet ingredients and stir well.

 Tip the mixture into a greased bread tin.
 Bake for about one hour at 180°C in a pre-heated oven.
 Make sure to test whether it is properly baked, as the baking time may vary slightly depending on the height of the bread.
-To test whether it is baked, stick a toothpick into the bread.
-It must be clean when taken out.
+To test whether it is baked, stick a knife or wood pin into the bread.
+It must be clean when it is pulled up.